flyteorg/flyte/docs/deployment/agents/snowflake.rst

 This guide provides an overview of how to set up the Snowflake agent in your Flyte deployment.

-1. Setup the key pair authentication in snowflake.
-For more details, you can refer to `here <https://docs.snowflake.com/en/user-guide/key-pair-auth>`__.
+1. Set up the key pair authentication in Snowflake.
+For more details, see the `Snowflake key-pair authentication and key-pair rotation guide <https://docs.snowflake.com/en/user-guide/key-pair-auth>`__.
 2. Create a secret with the group "snowflake" and the key "private_key".
-For more details, you can refer to `here <https://docs.flyte.org/projects/cookbook/en/latest/auto_examples/productionizing/use_secrets.html#secrets>`__.
+For more details, see `"Using Secrets in a Task" <https://https://docs.flyte.org/en/latest/flytesnacks/examples/productionizing/use_secrets.html>`__.

 .. code-block:: bash
    kubectl create secret generic snowflake-private-key --namespace=flytesnacks-development --from-file=your_private_key_above